hnare/cypress_test/README.md

 # cypress_test

 Prerequisites :
-   1. Node installed
+   1. Node.js installed
    2. Clone the project : git@github.com:hnare/cypress_test.git

 How to Install the project

-  1. Command : npm install
+  1. Navigate to the root folder of project and run the command npm install

 How to run the commands:
   1. Run the UI tests locally : npm run cy:run:ui:local